wbkd/dashboard-prototyper/README.md

 ## Boards

 The boards property is an array with board objects.
 A board object has a name and and several widgets.
-When you build the dashboard, the several boards are dynamically generated in `app/scripts/routes.jsx` with the help of `app/scripts/factories/rdb-board-factory.jsx`.
+When you build the dashboard, the several boards are dynamically generated in [Routes](app/scripts/routes.jsx) with the help of the [Board Factory](app/scripts/factories/rdb-board-factory.jsx).
-The board component (`app/scripts/components/rdb-board.jsx`) then displays the title and loads its widgets.
+The [Board Component](app/scripts/components/rdb-board.jsx) then displays the title and loads its widgets.

 Example board: